msa48/boomstream-downloader/README.md

 Command line arguments:

 `--entity` (required) - value can be found in URL like https://play.boomstream.com/TiAR7aDs
 `--pin` - required only for content protected with a pin code
 `--resolution` - video resolution.
 If not specified, the video with a highest one will be downloaded

-`--openssl-path` - location of the openssl binary, used if openssl not available in the environment

 `--ffmpeg-path` - location of the ffmpeg binary, used if ffmpeg not available in the environment
 `--ffprobe-path` - location of the ffprobe binary, used if ffprobe not available in the environment

 Excample: